 Making Together: Zines Against the Neoliberal University

-We are not trying to make the claim that the formal presence of a tutor-led course on making zines and zine character development is intrinsically a negative teaching experience or practice, or that zine-making cannot be formally taught.
+We are not trying to make the claim that the formal presence of a tutor-led course on making zines is intrinsically a negative teaching experience or practice, or that zine-making cannot be formally taught.
 In some cases, though, there is a sense in which zine-making practice is extracted from the community and connected primarily with individual development and employability.
 In the neoliberal university, zine-making transforms from a community building activity into a selling point, and a core feature of programme and curriculum design.
 Any efforts to reclaim zine-making within the university need to be aware of and actively resistant to this trend.
-Craft, collaboration, and ‘Slow Scholarship’ (Bagelman and Bagelman 2016: 370) are not necessarily progressive or feminist by themselves, nor can they begin to expose University biases and power structures without consistent (and constant) implementation.
-From an intersectional feminist perspective, the zine, ‘in and of itself, does not necessarily constitute a material act of decolonisation’—rather, the potential in zine-making lies with the ways ‘feminist DIY zine tactics politicise the neoliberal branding strategies that conceal the persistence of colonialism on campus’ (Bagelman and Bagelman 2016: 370).
-In current forms of the academy, intersectional, feminist practices must conscientiously search out ‘new political paradigms, languages, and symbols’ in resistance (Baer 2016: 30).
+Craft, collaboration, and ‘Slow Scholarship’ (Bagelman & Bagelman 2016: 370) are not necessarily progressive or feminist by themselves, nor can they begin to expose University biases and power structures without consistent (and constant) implementation.
+From an intersectional feminist perspective, the zine, ‘in and of itself, does not necessarily constitute a material act of decolonisation’—rather, the potential in zine-making lies with the ways ‘feminist DIY zine tactics politicise the neoliberal branding strategies that conceal the persistence of colonialism on campus’.
+(Bagelman & Bagelman 2016: 370) In current forms of the academy, intersectional, feminist practices must conscientiously search out ‘new political paradigms, languages, and symbols’ in resistance.
+(Baer 2016: 30)

 Upon reflection on the state of neoliberalisation of universities in Australia, Heather Fraser and Nik Taylor propose that: